 Art.
 15 lists down the information related to personal data a data subject has the right to have access to:

-• Information about the right of data subject to file a complaint with their supervisory authority
+- Information about the right of data subjects to file a complaint with their supervisory authority

 The organizations are liable to provide a copy of the personal data in a commonly used electronic form if requested.
 They may charge a reasonable fee for further copies.